code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

   - Azure App Configuration
   - Azure
 toc: true
-summary: "Learn how to use Feature Flags in .NET apps and read values from Azure App Configuration.
+summary: "Learn how to use Feature Flags in ASP.NET Core apps and read values from Azure App Configuration.
 Understand how to use filters, like the Percentage filter, to control feature activation, and learn how to take full control of the cache expiration of the values."
 ---

 Feature Flags let you remotely control the activation of features without code changes.
 They help you to test, release, and manage features safely and quickly by driving changes using centralized configurations.

-In a previous article, we learned [how to integrate Feature Flags in .NET applications](https://www.code4it.dev/blog/feature-flags-dotnet/).
-Also, a while ago, we learned [how to integrate Azure App Configuration in a .NET application](https://www.code4it.dev/blog/azure-app-configuration-dotnet-api/).
+In a previous article, we learned [how to integrate Feature Flags in ASP.NET Core applications](https://www.code4it.dev/blog/feature-flags-dotnet/).
+Also, a while ago, we learned [how to integrate Azure App Configuration in an ASP.NET Core application](https://www.code4it.dev/blog/azure-app-configuration-dotnet-api/).

 In this article, we are going to join the two streams in a single article: in fact, we will learn how to manage Feature Flags using Azure App Configuration to centralize our configurations.